jas-atwal/catweb/README.md

 1. In a web browser navigate to https://ucp.west.us.se.dckr.org/.
 If prompted to log in, please do so

 2. From the left menu, click `Swarm`, then `Services`

-**Note**: Sometimes the left menu is blank, simply reload the page if this happens

 3. Click the `Create` button and fill in the following values replacing `se-jasatwal` with your `namespace`